The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 I am not sure why one comes with an adult sized head and the others kids sized.

-Now, Oral-B’s standard brush heads are small in comparison to Sonicare brush heads so there is already some benefit here, but I should point out that the so-called ‘kids’ brush heads are only marginally smaller.
+Now, Oral-B’s standard brush heads are small in comparison to Sonicare brush heads so there are already some benefits here.
+However, I should point out that the Oral-B so-called ‘kids’ brush heads are only marginally smaller than the adult head.
 I would estimate about 10% smaller, so the actual size difference between adults and kids is minor.

 Given that parents or guardians should supervise brushing up until the age of about 7 or 8 years, the adult brush head should be fine, but there may well be very marginal benefit if your child is a bit smaller with restricted space in their mouth.